mikepurvis/joystick_sdl/README.md

 with the following caveats:

   * For Mac OS X, the F710 must be in DirectInput mode ("D" on the top switch).
-  * Detecting disconnects does _not_ work under OS X. SDL 2.0.4 fixes the issue, which you can upgrade to with `brew reinstall sdl2 --devel`.
+  * Detecting disconnects on OS X works only with SDL 2.0.4 and above.
   * Analog triggers don't work, nor does motion control or force feedback (SDL limitations).
 Triggers register as ordinary binary button presses.
   * No attempt is made to expose "hats" or "balls" from the SDL API.